tj-commits/do-not-click-on-this-repository/README.md

-# Do not open the file called File.md
+# Do not read the repository description